Horayra077/Portfolio/README.md

 # Portfolio
-Used CORE PHP, MySQL, HTML, CSS, and Bootstrap in this project
+Used CORE PHP, MySQL, HTML, CSS, Bootstrap and Javascript in this project.